Why Should I Choose EFDAA for the Orthodontic Permit Course?

 Completion of the following must be submitted with the registration form:

-- 6 months work experience (must be completed before sitting for the DB written examination; certification by a DDS is required; RDAs are exempt from this requirement)
+- 6 months work experience must be completed before enrolling in our course and one year before you can apply for the DB written examination; certification by a DDS is required; RDAs are exempt from this requirement)

 - Dental Board approved course in the California Dental Practice Act